Urban - Rural Divide

 Common Sense Government

 The last few decades have been defined by one-party rule.
 Oregon has not had a Republican Governor since 1987.
 Run away spending, failed policies, and misplaced priorities have hurt Oregonians at every level.
 I want to make sure that your tax dollars go to the most effective projects and services, not on wasteful spending.
 We need fiscally responsible leadership and people who will make sure that common sense governs policy making.
 We need real people who have run businesses - that understands how business works - to lend a voice to lawmaking.
-This is my goal in my journey to and at the Oregon Legislature.
+This is my goal in the Oregon Legislature.

 Our agricultural and timber lands have long been a primary economic and social pillar to House District 15.
 Growing up actively farming and overseeing my family farm’s business operations, I offer a strong authentic voice for our natural resource sector in Salem.
 The complex challenges facing Oregon ranging from transportation issues, labor, cost of doing business, and widening gap between urban and rural Oregonians are all issues I have engaged with on either a local, state, or national level.
 The years I have spent living these real world problems is why I can effectively serve the wide range of natural resource dependent jobs and lifestyles in House District 15.